How to Clean Gym Mats and Other Gym Equipment

 Yoga mats and rubber exercise mats get bombarded with dirt, perspiration, and germs from the top and the bottom.
 All the bacteria and grime from the floor gets rubbed into the yoga mat on the bottom, and your sweat and body oils soil the top.
 Hopefully, you at least disinfect your yoga mat after you use it, but even that isn't enough to keep it clean and germ-free.

-used by yogis is a gym cleaning solution made with one part distilled water, one part distilled white vinegar, and a few drops of tea tree oil.
+A popular and natural disinfectant commonly used by yogis is a gym cleaning solution made with one part distilled water, one part distilled white vinegar, and a few drops of tea tree oil.
 One hundred percent tea tree oil is a natural antibacterial, antiviral, and antifungal, while distilled white vinegar is a natural cleaner, disinfectant, and deodorizer.
 Distilled water is used because the minerals and deposits from tap water can break down the foam and rubber in yoga and floor mats.

 Here's how to clean gym mats and yoga mats to keep them healthy and in good shape: